-Pursuant to the Administration Agreement, we pay for our allocable portion of the Administrator's overhead expenses in performing its obligations to us, including, but not limited to, rent and the salaries and benefits of its personnel, including our chief financial officer and treasurer, chief compliance officer, internal counsel and secretary and their respective staffs.
+Pursuant to the Administration Agreement, we pay for our allocable portion of the Administrator's overhead expenses in performing its obligations to us, including, but not limited to, rent and the salaries and benefits of its personnel, including our chief financial officer and treasurer, chief compliance officer, general counsel and secretary, and their respective staffs.
+Our general counsel and secretary also serves as our Administrator's president.
 Our allocable portion of expenses is derived by multiplying the Administrator's total allocable expenses by the percentage of our total assets at the beginning of each quarter in comparison to the total assets of all companies managed by the Adviser under similar agreements.
-For the three months ended March 31, 2014 and 2013, we recorded an administration fee of \$0.5 million and \$0.4 million, respectively.
+For the three and six months ended June 30, 2014, we recorded an administration fee of \$0.5 million and \$1.0 million, respectively, and for the three and six months ended June 30, 2013, we recorded an administration fee of \$0.4 million and \$0.7 million, respectively.